joshstevens19/simple-uniswap-sdk/README.md

   // and this returns false but then you do the approval
   // transaction, this old context will still say false
   hasEnoughAllowance: boolean;
+  // this is the transaction you need to send first if approve the swap
+  // but do not have any allowance for the router to move the token on their
+  // behalf.
+This will be undefined if you do not need to send this transaction.
+  // it DOES not estimate gas so you should fill in those blanks before
+  // you send it (most dApps have a picker to choose the speed)
+  approvalTransaction:
+    | {
+        to: string;
+        from: string;
+        data: string;
+        value: string;
+      }
+    | undefined;
   // the from token info
   fromToken: Token;
   // the to token info